-The right IDea The Hanover partners with CyberScout, the nation’s leader in identity management and fraud education, to help customers prevent and resolve identity theft.
+The Hanover partners with CyberScout, the nation’s leader in identity management and fraud education, to help customers prevent and resolve identity theft.
 Our identity theft coverage is available through certain Hanover home insurance policies, and can be purchased as a standalone policy as well.
 This powerful coverage includes protection for:

 Restoration services if your wallet or purse is lost or stolen or you suspect your identity has been compromised and might be vulnerable.